Cyclonis7734/SAS_VBA_COVID-19_Pharmacy/Final Documentation.md

 As you can see from the above tables, the resulting correlations were much better than the previous run&#39;s results.
 In particular, a strong correlation was found with the CONFIRMED and DEATHS columns, of -.68630,\&lt;.0001 and -.48917,.0039 for the correlation coefficients and p-values, respectively.
 That said, it is safe to say that a Null Hypothesis could probably be rejected, given the extremely low p-values for both of those columns compared to claim counts.
 The proper method of expressing this would be:

-**H** <sub>0</sub> = There **IS NOT** a correlation between CLAIM\_COUNT totals from Cigna/ESI pharmacy data, and at least one of the COVID-19 case counts from the JHU data.
+**H**<sub>0</sub> = There **IS NOT** a correlation between CLAIM\_COUNT totals from Cigna/ESI pharmacy data, and<br/>at least one of the COVID-19 case counts from the JHU data.

-**H** <sub>1</sub> = There **IS** a correlation between CLAIM\_COUNT totals from Cigna/ESI pharmacy data, and at least one of the COVID-19 case counts from the JHU data.
+**H**<sub>1</sub> = There **IS** a correlation between CLAIM\_COUNT totals from Cigna/ESI pharmacy data, and<br/>at least one of the COVID-19 case counts from the JHU data.

-Given two p-values for CONFIRMED and DEATHS totals from the JHU data are very close to 0, we can reject the Null Hypothesis that there is not a correlation between at least one of the COVID-19 case counts from the JHU data.
+Given that two p-values for CONFIRMED and DEATHS totals from the JHU data are very close to 0, we can reject the Null Hypothesis that there is not a correlation between at least one of the COVID-19 case counts from the JHU data.

 # Shoot Your Shot